9 April - 13 June 2021

 Please wear an FFP2-mask while visiting.
 According to the regulations issued by the Berlin Senate, the exhibition space can host a maximum of 8 visitors at the same time.

 No appointment necessary.
 You can visit the exhibition Tuesday to Sunday between 11am and 7pm.

 28.4. – Paz Guevara in conversation with Nadja Abt, Barbara Marcel, Katja Kynast (Online on Zoom)

 27.5. – Wayfaring Strata.
 As We Move Along.
-Audio Walk choreographed by Sonia Fernández Pan with music by Stephen McEvoy
+Audio Walk Sonia Fernández Pan in collaboration with Stephen McEvoy & Julia Rodríguez

-3.6. – Guided tour through the neighbourhood of the Bärenzwinger with Berlin Postkolonial e.V. / Dekoloniale (English)
+[postponed] 3.6. – Guided tour through the neighbourhood of the Bärenzwinger with Berlin Postkolonial e.V. / Dekoloniale (German)